TarynScharf/AnalyZr/README.md

   - filetype: transmitted light(TL) e.g. S1_abc_TL
   - filetype: collage (nothing) e.g. S1_abc
   - IMPORTANT: sampleID comes fist, image type comes last, everything is separated with underscores
- - Tick "load jsons separately" if you keep the corresponding json files in a different folder.
+ - Tick "load jsons separately" if you keep the corresponding json files in a different folder to your images.
  - If you have no json files, one will be made for every image in the folder.
 There MUST be a json file for each data capture image.
  - If you have no json files, you can tick "Generate json files if missing".
 If you don't tick this, and json files are missing, you will be asked if you want to create the missing json files.
+ - You cannot data capture without a json file.

 ### Capture Data
-- The images will display and you are able to scroll through them using the left and right arrow key, or the Data Capture/Move to Next Image and Data Capture/Move to Previous Image commands.
+- The images will display and you are able to scroll through them using the left and right arrow key on the keyboard, or the Data Capture/Move to Next Image and Data Capture/Move to Previous Image commands.
-- Capture spot locations and ID's using Data Capture/Capture Analytical Spot, or the "s" key as a short cut.
+- Capture analytical spot locations and ID's using Data Capture/Capture Analytical Spot, or the "s" key as a short cut.
+- Whilst capturing an analytical spot, you can select a CL texture from a drop down both and capture free form text notes related to analytical spot.
 - You MUST capture a scale in order to measure the zircons:
   - If a linear scale is present on the photo, capture it with Data Capture/Capture Scale or the "l" key shortcut.
 You'll be asked to specify the length of the scale.
   - If no linear scale is present, you can approximate scale from the size of analytical spots that you have placed on your image.
 Use Data Capture/Capture Analytical Spot Size to draw a bounding box around a spot.
 The axes of all spot bounding boxes across all images related to the sample will be averaged to arrive at an average spot diameter.
 This average is done because hand-marked spots are inaccurate.
 Spot diameters are currently assumed to be 30 micrometers in diameter, which is a  working average for secondary ionization analysis when no more precise scale is available.